Zyeinyep/Zyeinyep/README.md

 - 📫 How to reach me: [via email] zyeinyepk@gmail.com
 - 💻Have experience in...
 Python, Java, C, C++, Frontend, Backend, MBD and more.
 - Software Engineer
 - Passionate about building AI agents.
+Building a project that utilizes multiple agents.